 This test procedure provides a standard method for evaluating the side stand retraction performance of a side stand/motorcycle combination.
 This test procedure applies to any two-wheeled motorcycle without a sidecar, equipped with a side stand, and intended for highway use.
 (See SAE J213.)
 This SAE Recommended Practice is intended as a guide toward standard practice but may be subject to frequent change to keep pace with experience and technical advances.
 This should be kept in mind when considering the use of this document.

 Abstract Current turbocharger models are based on characteristic maps derived from experimental measurements taken under steady conditions on dedicated gas stand facility.
 Under these conditions heat transfer is ignored and consequently the predictive performances of the models are compromised, particularly under the part load and dynamic operating conditions that are representative of real powertrain operations.
 This paper proposes to apply a dynamic mathematical model that uses a polynomial structure, the Volterra Series, for the modelling of the turbocharger system.
 The model is calculated directly from measured performance data using an extended least squares regression.
 In this way, both compressor and turbine are modelled together based on data from dynamic experiments rather than steady flow data from a gas stand.
 The modelling approach has been applied to dynamic data taken from a physics based model, acting as a virtual test cell.
-Varying frequency sinusoidal signals were applied to the compressor and turbine pressure ratios and turbine inlet temperature to drive the physic model.

 Abstract This study examines fuel auto-ignitability and shows a method for determining fuel performance for HCCI combustion by doing engine experiments.
 Previous methods proposed for characterizing HCCI fuel performance were assessed in this study and found not able to predict required compression ratio for HCCI auto-ignition (CRAI) at a set combustion phasing.
 The previous indices that were studied were the Octane Index (OI), developed by Kalghatgi, and the HCCI Index, developed by Shibata and Urushihara.
 Fuels with the same OI or HCCI Index were seen to correspond to a wide range of compression ratios in these experiments, so a new way to describe HCCI fuel performance was sought.
 The Lund-Chevron HCCI Number was developed, using fuel testing in a CFR engine just as for the indices for spark ignition (research octane number and motor octane number, RON and MON) and compression ignition (cetane number, CN).
-By running the engine in HCCI mode, the required compression ratio for achieving auto-ignition with a combustion phasing of CA50 3° after TDC was determined for various gasoline surrogate fuels prepared from blends of n-heptane, iso-octane, toluene, and ethanol.

 Abstract The paper focuses on portable “on-board” instrumentation and methods for evaluation of exhaust emissions from scooters and various small machinery under real-world driving conditions.
 Two approaches are investigated here.
 In one, a miniature on-board system mounted on the equipment itself performs online measurements of the concentrations of the pollutants of interest (HC, CO, CO2, NOx, some property of particulate matter), and measurement or computation of the intake air flow.
 This approach has been used on a 50 cm3 scooter fitted with a 14-kg on-board system and driven on local routes.
 Measured concentrations of gaseous compounds, particle mass and total particle length were multiplied with the corresponding intake air flow computed from measured engine rpm, intake air manifold pressure and temperature.
 In the second approach, a full-flow dilution tunnel, gas analyzers and particle measurement or sampling devices are mounted on an accompanying hand cart or vehicle.
-This approach has been used with weedeaters, chainsaws, and lawnmowers.

 Abstract In order to reduce the pollutant emissions (NOx and PM) of diesel engines, the addition of small gaseous fuel amounts or dual mode operation have been proved as potential techniques.
 This paper is focused on a detailed characterization of the particles emitted from a single cylinder diesel engine when part of the diesel fuel (5 to 20% by energy) is replaced by a gaseous fuel (producer gas, mainly composed by H2, CO, CH4 and inert compounds) coming from biomass steam gasification.
 The engine was run at constant speed and torque and different EGR rates.
 Particle samples were collected by means of fiber glass filters placed in a dilution mini-tunnel.
 Simultaneously, during tests, part of the exhaust gas was conducted to an SMPS to determine the particle size distribution.
-The filters were analyzed by using two different techniques: Thermogravimetric analysis (TGA) to obtain the volatile organic fraction (VOF) and the soot concentration, and Soxhlet extraction/High Performances Liquid Cromatography (HPLC) to speciate PAHs (Polycyclic Aromatic Hydrocarbons).

 A Study of HCCI Knocking Accompanied by Pressure Oscillations Based on Visualization of the Entire Bore Area

 Abstract Knocking combustion experiments were conducted in this study using a test engine that allowed the entire bore area to be visualized.
 The purpose was to make clear the detailed characteristics of knocking combustion that occurs accompanied by cylinder pressure oscillations when a Homogeneous Charge Compression Ignition (HCCI) engine is operated at high loads.
 Knocking combustion was intentionally induced by varying the main combustion period and engine speed.
 Under such conditions, knocking in HCCI combustion was investigated in detail on the basis of cylinder pressure analysis, high-speed photography of the combustion flame and spectroscopic measurement of flame light emissions.
 The results revealed that locally occurring autoignition took place rapidly at multiple locations in the cylinder when knocking combustion occurred.
 In that process, the unburned end gas subsequently underwent even more rapid autoignition, giving rise to cylinder pressure oscillations.
-In addition, when the engine speed and main combustion period were varied, it was found that the intensity of the cylinder pressure oscillations, i.e., knocking intensity PKI, correlated strongly with the maximum pressure rise rate per unit time dP/dtmax [MPa/msec].

 This SAE Aerospace Recommended Practice (ARP) describes the recommended tests and their associated test means for commercial aircraft hydraulic systems at the system level that are required to demonstrate compliance with the 14 CFR Part 25 and EASA CS 25 airworthiness regulations, and to show that the required level of maturity at the aircraft entry into service (EIS) has been achieved.